gardener/chaos-engineering/readme.md

 ## Implementing High Availability and Tolerating Zone Outages

-Implementing high availability that can even tolerate a zone outage unscathed is no trivial task.
+Developing highly available workload that can tolerate a zone outage unscathed is no trivial task.
 You can find more information on how to achieve this goal [here](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_high_availability_best_practices.md).
 While many recommendations are general enough, the examples are specific in how to achieve this in a Gardener-managed cluster and where/how to tweak the different control plane components.
 If you do not use Gardener, it may be still a worthwhile read.

 Thank you for your interest in Gardener chaos engineering and making your workload more resilient.